Frequently Asked Questions

 No, you are in complete and sole control of your savings.
-When you agree to settle an account, your payment to a creditor will be funded through your Special Purpose Savings Account based on your authorization.
+When you agree to settle an account, your payment will be funded through your Special Purpose Savings Account based on your authorization.

-Do I continue to accrue interest and late fees while I am using your services?
+Do I continue to accrue interest and late fees while I am in the program?

-Yes, late fees and interest typically continue to accumulate, however we will always attempt to resolve your account with your original balance in mind.
+Yes, late fees and interest typically continue to accumulate, however our experienced Negotiations Team will always attempt to settle your account with your original balance in mind.

-Does CreditAssociates offer credit repair services once their services are complete?
+Does CreditAssociates offer credit repair services once I complete the program?

-No, we do not offer or provide credit repair services.
-There are other firms that specialize in assisting consumers in getting their credit back on track, in addition to providing other services that will improve your credit score over time.
+No, we do not offer credit repair services and we are not a credit repair company.
+There are other ﬁrms that specialize in assisting consumers in getting their credit back on track, in addition to providing other services that will improve your credit score over time.